-On most days, the school is open until approximately 10:00 p.m. for students to access their lockers if they have forgotten homework.
+On most days, the school is open until approximately 10:00 p.m.
 Students are not allowed in the building on weekends unless there is a supervising teacher.
 Students planning activities must ensure that there is a sponsor teacher present.